dhemery/DHE-Modules/technical/curves.md

 ---

 Several of the DHE Modules
-apply a curve function
-to produce their output.
+apply a curved transfer function to produce their output.
-The curves come in two shapes:
+The transfer function come in two shapes:

 - [J curves](#j-curves)
 - [S curves](#s-curves)